VUEngine/VBDE/readme.txt

 +---------------------------------------------------------------------------------------------------------+

   o 1.2.0, ? ?, 2017
-    - Updated gcc to 4.7 with patches by ElmerPCFX, also thank you to Jorgeche for helping with getting it up and running!
+    - Updated gcc to 4.7 with patches by ElmerPCFX
     - Now using MSYS instead of Cygwin
-    - [Pro] Updated IDEA to 2106.3.3
+    - [Pro] Updated IDEA to 2106.3.4
     - [Pro] Removed C/C++ IDEA plugin since it was causing slow-downs and broke auto-completion
     - The VBJaEngine has been renamed to VUEngine and updated to version 5.0, including its Barebone and Platformer Demo